pcomans/research/swift/concepts/quartz/Quartz-Research.md

 CGPathRelease(path);
 ```

-## Transforming
-There are 2 ways to trasnform vector:
-**A.** is to transform the path object it self or
-**B.** Transform the entire context like this:
-1. Save the Quartz coordinate system with CGContextSaveGState.
-2. Apply the affine transform to the context using CGContextConcatCTM.
-3. Add the untransformed path with CGContextAddPath.
-4. Restore the Quartz coordinate system with CGContextRestoreGState.

 - **CGContextGetPathBoundingBox**  Returns a CGRect that corresponds to the bounding box of the current path
 - **CGRectNull** If the current path in the context is empty, CGContextGetPathBoundingBox returns the special rectangle CGRectNull